-If you paid the child's medical bills yourself and their treatment is covered, we will refund you the rates we have agreed with the hospital or centre.
+If you paid the child's medical bills yourself and their treatment is covered, we will refund you the rates we have agreed with the hospital or centre, minus any excess.
 Please send the original, itemised receipts from the specialist or hospital to AXA Health, Nightingale House, Redland Hill, Redland, Bristol, BS6 6SH.